 One of only 73 others that have been recognized by the League of American Bicyclists, Ellensburg is proud to have received the Silver Level award as a National Bike-Friendly Community.
 What does this mean?
 That Ellensburg, WA has proven their commitment to bicycling through bike promotion, education, infrastructural adaptations and pro-bicycling policies.
 What does this mean for the bicycle enthusiast?
 That Ellensburg as a community has come a long way in making the town bike-friendly, through the establishment of bike lanes and crossings, artistic bike racks downtown, and promoting the success of events like "Bike to Work Day" and the Ellensburg Manastash Bicycle Tour.

 Interested in exploring some of the gorgeous bike trails embedded in the heart of nature?
-Check out the John Wayne Pioneer Trail (over 300 miles long), The Cle Elum Loop (connects Ellensburg and Cle Elum via backroads in the rolling countryside), Shoestring Lake, or the Fishhook Trail.
+Check out the Palouse to Cascades State Park Trail (over 300 miles long), The Cle Elum Loop (connects Ellensburg and Cle Elum via backroads in the rolling countryside), Shoestring Lake, or the Fishhook Trail.

 Art & Culture